Gas engines 8 min read

 The gas engine, often referred to as a reciprocating engine, has undergone significant development over the years.
 Although it is difficult to attribute the exact invention of this motor to a single individual, as various inventors in different regions were working on similar concepts, there are certain key figures and milestones that should be highlighted.

 The first beginnings of the gas engine can be traced back to the 19th century.
 Various inventors and engineers conducted experiments with gases, primarily with the aim of finding an alternative source of propulsion to the steam engines that were dominating at the time.
 The use of gas as a fuel was particularly attractive due to its reputation as a cleaner and more efficient energy source, especially when compared to solid fuels like coal.
+Carl Benz is inevitably linked to the establishment of cars powered by internal combustion engines.

 One of the earliest functional models of such an engine was developed in the 1860s.
 The displacement played a crucial role as it defined the volume in which the gas was ignited to generate mechanical work.
 Although some of the early models of gas engines had significant technical flaws, this did not deter numerous engineers from making further advancements and improvements.